daiolupo/project-journal/journal.md

 ### What I completed today

-- I completed the task .
+- I completed today was.

 ### Any issues preventing you from progressing

 - I

 ### Actions taken

 -

 ### Smart goal for the next day

 -

 ### Personal reflection

 - What went well
 - What didn't go well
 - What I can improve is